qianweicheng/rasa/examples/rasasc/data/nlu.md

 - saving attached photo?
 - i can't see how to save an attachment.
 - it says downloading attachment but i don't see how to save it.
-- how do i add a pdf attachment ?
 - how do i download an attachment such as a pdf file to my phone?
 - how do i save an image from an email?
 - how do i save a image or other attachments in your mail client